ManishBastola/crack_detection_classical_computer_vision/README.md

 # Concrete Surface Crack Detection and Measurement
-### Using Classical Computer Vision — No OpenCV, No Deep Learning
+### Using Classical Computer Vision: No OpenCV, No Deep Learning

 **CSC-752: Computer Vision | University of South Dakota | April 2026**

-**Team:** Alam Md Jahangir, Asare Isaac, Bastola Manish, Bekoe Kwame, Borra Lavanya Sathish Raviteja

 ---